mmelmesary/Cloud-native-project/KEDA/README.md

 `ScaledObject` is a custom resource that needs to be deployed in order to sync a `Deployment` with an event source (Prometheus in this case).

- The `ScaledObject` will result in corresponding autoscaling resource (HPA definition) to scale the `Deployment`.
+ The `ScaledObject` will result in a corresponding autoscaling resource (HPA definition) to scale the `Deployment`.

  > When a ScaledObject gets deleted, the corresponding HPA definition is cleaned up.